harishkumar2k4/VoxPedia/README.md

   - Direct Download: Navigate to the "Resources (Multilingual)" table and click the "Download" link for the 600M size model (Language Code: multi).

-  - Setup: Place the downloaded .nemo file in your project directory and update the MODEL_PATH variable in > src/asr_api.py.
+  - Setup: Place the downloaded .nemo file in your project directory and update the MODEL_PATH variable in src/asr_api.py.

-- Start the Server:
+- Start the ASR Server: Open a terminal and run the FastAPI service:

       python src/asr_api.py

-- Test the Transcription:
+- Test the Transcription: While the server is running, open a separate terminal and run the client test script to verify your setup:

       python src/asr_client_test.py